rust-lang/rust/text/0000-projections-lifetimes-and-wf.md

 be related to the actual type definition in question.)

 For the time being, the current implementation takes a pragmatic approach based on heuristics.
-It tries to avoid adding edges to the region graph in various common scenarios, and in the end falls back to enforcing conditions that may be stricter than necessary, but which certainly suffice.
-We have not yet encountered an example in practice where the current implementation rules do not suffice.
+It first examines whether any region bounds are declared in the trait and, if so, prefers to use those.
+Otherwise, if there are region variables in the projection, then it falls back to the `OutlivesProjectionComponents` rule.
+This is always sufficient but may be stricter than necessary.
+If there are no region variables in the projection, then it can simply run inference to completion and check each of the other two rules in turn.
+(It is still necessary to run inference because the bound may be a region variable.)
+So far this approach has sufficed for all situations encountered in practice.
+Eventually, we should extend the region inferencer to a richer model that includes "OR" constraints.

 ### The WF relation